ikrishnabhatt/zorzo/README.md

-# Zorzo - Instagram Clone
+# Zorzo - The Commercial Media

-Zorzo is a full-featured Instagram clone built using React, Firebase, Chakra UI, and Express.js.
+Zorzo is a full-featured commercial media built using React, Firebase, Chakra UI, and Express.js.
 It allows users to post images, follow other users, and engage with content in a similar way to Instagram.

 ## Features